savoirfairelinux/meta-vulnscout/README.md

 ## Requirements

-The command `docker-compose` or `docker compose` should be available on the host device.
+The command `docker-compose` or `docker compose` and `docker` should be available on the host device.

 ##  Installation